kumarsiddappa-git/MemDumpFiles/README.md

 ![image](https://github.com/user-attachments/assets/ca76e38f-934f-47c4-a501-4aabea542dee)

-Have a file attached that the mem file which was capture using ftk imager https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81
+Have a file attached that the mem file which was capture using ftk imager , the memory captured is huge size so you can use FTK imager to capture the mem file and follow the instructions. https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81

 Lets validate if our volatility is working or not by using